-The following documents are referred in this document.
-The references complement and help in understanding the relevant Microsemi SmartFusion2 SoC FPGA device flows and features that are demonstrated in this document.
+The following list of references is used in this document.
+The references complement and help in understanding the relevant Microsemi[®] SmartFusion2 SoC FPGA device flows and features that are demonstrated in this document.

 - UG0331: SmartFusion2 Microcontroller Subsystem User Guide - UG0447: IGLOO2 and SmartFusion2 High Speed Serial Interfaces User Guide - UG0446: SmartFusion2 and IGLOO2 FPGA High Speed DDR Interfaces User Guide